AlikanakelaKarwowski/rivals_smurf_tracker/README.md

 # How to use

 There are 2 ways to use this program.
 If you are a programmer or at least know your way around python, you can use [uv](https://docs.astral.sh/uv/) to install all the dependancies and run the python file.
-Or if you just want an exe to run you can download the .exe file in releases.
+Or if you just want an exe to run you can download the zip file on the releases page,and extract everything to the folder where you want the application to live.
+You can also run the .msi file and pick where you want to install the application and let it do the installation for you.

 To get started with `uv` please install it [here](<[uv](https://docs.astral.sh/uv/getting-started/installation/)>)